spokencloud/avaya-cloud-api/NodeJS/README.md

 ### Run sample AUX Code client
-he API provides AUXCodeClient class to fetch the list of configured aux codes and their labels
+AUX Codes (or Auxiliary Codes) are used to track the time an agent has deliberately chosen to not accept calls.
+This sample client fetches the list of configured AUX Codes.

 node lib/sample/SampleAUXCodeClient.js --endpoint='http://localhost:8081' --api_key=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJTaGVybG9jayIsImlzcyI6IkFCQ19TRUNVUklUWV9HQVRFV0FZIn0.rBbxKSScgqI6tJy-vdehBqdncMIVjMzoNFKsb8Zzuyc